dannyc84/Cubes3DIntersection/README.md

 # Cubes3DIntersection
 Cubes3DIntersection is a web application to check if two 3D cubes collide and, eventually, calculate the intersected volume.
-It is built following the requirements [here](./cubes.pdf).
+It is built following the requirements: https://documentcloud.adobe.com/link/track?uri=urn:aaid:scds:US:e0a740b7-d870-4727-87cc-fb9815734b15.

 ## Getting Started
 Use these instructions to get the project up and running.